EXCCoin/exccd/dcrec/secp256k1/schnorr/README.md

 other.

-In addition, many of the standardization attempts have various disadvantages that make them unsuitable for use in Decred.
+In addition, many of the standardization attempts have various disadvantages that make them unsuitable for use in Exchangecoin.
 Some of these details will be discussed further in the Design section along with providing some insight into the design decisions made.

-Consequently, this package implements a custom Schnorr-based signature scheme named `EC-Schnorr-DCRv0` suitable for use in Decred.
+Consequently, this package implements a custom Schnorr-based signature scheme named `EC-Schnorr-DCRv0` suitable for use in Exchangecoin.

 The following provides a high-level overview of the key design features of the
 scheme: